ctch3ng/Bitcoin-Simulator-NS3/README.md

 ```

 For OSX users:

-Make sure XQuartz is installed and in XQuartz: Preferences -> Security -> (Check) Allow connections from network clients
+Note: Make sure XQuartz is installed and in XQuartz: Preferences -> Security -> (Check) Allow connections from network clients
 ```
 sudo chmod u+x BTCSim_XQuartz.sh
 ./BTCSim_XQuartz.sh # create a container BTCSim using the docker image btc_simulator